-This project, initiated by Edouard TISSERANT in 2001, has grown thanks to Francis DUPIN and other contributors.
+This project, initiated by Edouard TISSERANT in 2001, as grown thanks to Francis DUPIN and othe contributors.

-Today, CanFestival focuses on providing an ANSI-C platform independent CANopen stack that can be implemented as master or slave nodes on PCs, Real-time IPCs, and Microcontrollers.
+Today, CanFestival focuses on providing an ANSI-C platform independent CANOpen stack that can be implemented as master or slave nodes on PCs, Real-time IPCs, and Microcontrollers.